Sarah Beckett: Early life and education

 Sarah has a twin sister called Kate who didn't play rugby until she attended Leicester University.
-Their older brother Charlie Beckett is professional a rugby union player.
-Aged 8 Sarah tried to tackle her older brother but broke her arm.
+Their older brother, Charlie, is a former professional rugby union player.
+Aged 8, Sarah tried to tackle her older brother but broke her arm.
 Her father, uncle and grandfather all played rugby for Waterloo.

 Sarah attended Range High School in Formby, Merseyside, where former England and Waterloo captain Gill Burns was her head of house.
 She joined Waterloo RFC aged seven.
 Beckett completed the U20s trials twice for England and didn't make the squad but eventually made it after Matt Ferguson, the then England forwards coach, saw her playing for Firwood at age 18.

 After a gap year spent teaching PE at primary schools, she went on to study international disaster management at university but left after ten weeks as her rugby training for England interfered with her studies.
 She also plays guitar.